Dimah02/myclinic-api/README.md

 # myclinic

-> Simple Clinic App Api, that have the most of the basics clinic operations, made by express and mongo db, to serve [this app](https://github.com/Dimah02/myclinic-app).
+> Simple Clinic App Api, that have the most of the basics clinic operations, made by Express and Mongodb, to serve [this app](https://github.com/Dimah02/myclinic-app).
 <br>

 if you want to use it, after cloning run: